Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Introduction

 The paper is structured as follows.
 In Section \ref{sec:data}, we present and describe the dataset; in Section \ref{sec:forecast}, we explain the forecasting models applied in this study.
 Then, in Section \ref{sec:measures}, we lay out the methodology for evaluating the forecasts, both in terms of economic values and statistical accuracy.
-Next, in Section \ref{sec:result}, we present and discuss the empirical results of our forecasting and trading exercises.
-Finally, in Section \ref{sec:conclusion}, we summarize the main results and provide recommendations for forecasters aiming to capture profits in day-ahead electricity markets.
+Next, in Section \ref{sec:result}, we present the empirical results of our forecasting and trading exercises and discuss its limitations in Section \ref{sec:Discussion}.
+Finally, Section \ref{sec:conclusion} summarizes the main results and provides recommendations for forecasters aiming to capture profits in day-ahead electricity markets.